(Click on a course name to see the description)

 Fall – 1st year

-Genetic Counseling I: Foundations of Genetic Counseling (Joines / 3 credits)
+Foundations of Genetic Counseling (Rispoli / 3 credits)

 This course will provide an introduction to core genetic counseling skills including constructing a pedigree, contracting, and various techniques surrounding communication, delivery of bad news, and decision facilitation.
 Emphasis will be placed upon risk assessment, risk calculation and the fundamentals of case management.
 This course will provide the framework prior to the genetic counseling clinical rotation.
 Information discussed in class will be reinforced by bimonthly role play exercises with members of the genetic counseling program faculty.

 Human Genetics (Brzustowicz / 3 credits)

-Clinical Cancer Genetic Counseling (Joines & Grumet / 2 credits)
+Clinical Cancer Genetic Counseling (Grumet & McDaniels / 3 credits)

 This course is designed to introduce the principles and practice of genetic counseling for hereditary cancer syndromes.
 The course will cover topics such as cancer epidemiology and biology, detailed characteristics of common and rare hereditary cancer syndromes (including information on diagnosis and risk management options for various types of cancer), genetic risk assessment, testing strategies, and the psychosocial and ethical aspects of genetic counseling for hereditary cancer syndromes.